ferrilab/bitvec/book/memory-model.md

 ```

 As with the bit domains, these domains will inherit any aliasing markers from
 their source bitslice.
-The `::Access` associated type enables the mutable domain
+The `::Alias` associated type enables the mutable domain
-to produce shared references that allow mutation without adding an unnecessary
+to produce references that allow mutation without adding an unnecessary
 aliasing marker.
 Rust strongly forbids the production of `&mut` references to
 aliased memory elements, which is why the only `&mut` reference in these views
 is to memory that is fully known to be unaliased.

 > This deäliasing behavior is why `BitSlice`s are impossible to construct over
 > memory that permits external aliases outside of `bitvec`’s control.

+The `DomainMut` structure will produce bare [atomic] or [`Cell`] types in the
+alias condition.
+This is necessary in order to avoid production of `&mut`
+references which alias (as this is undefined in the Rust abstract machine,
+regardless of behavior), and safe because any other references to the same
+location will be similarly aliased and capable of handling external mutation.

 ## LLVM Suboptimizations